-There is no denying that it is nature, seascape, beaches, fjords, and the magical light that attracts visitors to Lofoten from every corner of the world.
+There is no denying that nature, seascape, beaches, fjords, and the magical light attract visitors to Lofoten from every corner of the world.

 1. Take A Trollfjord Cruise

 Taking a cruise out to Trollfjord is Lofoten’s most popular day trip.
-A fjord cruise is an excellent way to experience the Lofoten Islands and the sea and coastline that attracted people to settle along this coast.
+A fjord cruise is an excellent way to experience the Lofoten Islands, sea, and coastline that attracted people to settle along this coast.